George Allen (American politician): 1991

-Incumbent Republican U.S. Representative D. French Slaughter Jr., of Virginia's 7th congressional district, decided to resign because of a series of strokes.
+Incumbent Republican U.S. Representative French Slaughter, who represented the 7th congressional district, decided to resign because of a series of strokes.
 Allen faced Slaughter's cousin, Kay Slaughter, who was also a Charlottesville City Councilor.
-Allen defeated her 64% to 36%.
+Allen defeated her 62% to 35%.

 1992

 In the 1990s round of redistricting, Allen's district, which stretched from the fringes of the Washington suburbs through the outer portions of the Shenandoah Valley to Charlottesville, was eliminated, even though Virginia gained an 11th district as a result of the 1990 U.S. census.
 The Justice Department had mandated Virginia create a new black-majority district in accordance with the Voting Rights Act.
 The Democratic-controlled legislature decided to dismantle the 7th and split it between three neighboring districts.

 Allen's home in Earlysville, near Charlottesville, was placed in the 5th district, represented by Lewis F. Payne Jr. However, the largest slice of his old district was placed in the newly redrawn 10th district, represented by fellow Republican Frank Wolf.
 Allen moved to Mount Vernon and prepared to challenge Wolf in a primary.
 However, state Republican leaders had let it be known that he could not expect any support for his planned run for the governorship in 1993 if he made such a challenge.
 Allen decided not to run in either district.
 After Democratic U.S. Representative James Olin of the 6th district decided to retire, there was speculation Allen could run there.
 He decided not to move his family and run in the 6th district either.